 Greek Souvlaki

 Greek Souvlaki is a cute cubby hole on Thai Phien, where budget-conscious foodies can grab take-away or sit down for a casual bite to eat.
 Their menu consists of a specific selection of mouth-watering Greek dishes such as chicken or vegetarian ‘souvlaki’, hummus, tzatziki or Greek salad.
-Their standard souvlakis start at 50,000 dong, but overall everything on their menu is in an extremely affordable price range and makes a great alternative to Vietnamese food.
+Their standard souvlakis start at 50,000 dong, but overall everything on their menu is in an extremely affordable price range and makes a great alternative to typical food options when backpacking Vietnam.

 An Hoi Foodcourt Street